 Panda Party.
 Visit her website, www.lindasuepark.com and follow her on

 Kevin Kurtz has loved books and nature since he was a kid.
-He has worked at a marine biology lab, an aquarium, a science museum, and spent eight weeks at sea aboard a research ship during a scientific expedition.
-He is the author of the nonfiction picture books A Day in the Deep, A Day on the Mountain and A Day in the Salt Marsh, about the animals that live in those habitats, and Uncovering Earth’s Secrets, a free eBook about a scientific research ship that travels around the world to learn about volcanoes, earthquakes, and more.
+He has worked at a marine biology lab, an aquarium, a science museum, and spent eight weeks at sea onboard a research ship during a scientific expedition.
+He is the author of the nonfiction picture books A Day in the Deep, A Day on the Mountain and A Day in the Salt Marsh, about the animals and the habitats they live in, and Uncovering Earth’s Secrets, a free eBook about a scientific research ship that studies the seafloor to learn about volcanoes, earthquakes, and more.

 David Kalvitis, a lifelong puzzle and game fan, has a Fine Arts degree from Syracuse University and operated a graphic design business in Upstate New York for 13 years.
 In 2000 he opened Monkeying Around Publishing, with a goal to provide fun and challenging dot-to-dot puzzle books that entertain both young and old alike.
 So far he has published 17 books and has sold over 3/4 of a million books worldwide.

 Will Hubbell is a full-time author who has written and illustrated three children’s picture books—Pumpkin Jack, Apples Here!, and Snow Day Dance.
-Under the pen name Morgan Howell, Will writes high fantasies that feature strong female characters facing serious moral choices.
+Under the pen name Morgan Howell, Will writes high fantasies for young adults that feature strong female characters facing serious moral choices.
 He has written two fantasy trilogies, Queen of the Orcs and The Shadowed Path.
-In his new fantasy novel, A Single Deed, a sixteen-year-old girl who is half orc and half human struggles to find her place in the world.
+In his new fantasy novel, A Single Deed, a sixteen-year-old girl who is half orc and half human, struggles to find her place in the world.

-James Howe is the award-winning author of over ninety books for young readers, including the popular Bunnicula and Pinky and Rex series.
-He writes for a wide range of ages, from picture books to young adult fiction.
-His novel The Misfits was the inspiration for national No Name-Calling Week (www.nonamecallingweek.org).
-Its three companion novels are Totally Joe, Addie on the Inside, and Also Known as Elvis (to be published in 2014).
+James Howe is the award winning-author of over 90 for young readers, including the popular Bunnicula and Pinky and Rex series.
+He writes a wide range, from picture to young adult fiction.
+His novel, The Misfits, was the inspiration for national No Name-Calling Week (www.nonamecallingweek.org).
+Its three companion novels are Totally Joe, Addie on the Inside, and Also Known as Elvis.
 Recent picture books are Brontorina and Otter and Odder, illustrated by Caldecott medalist Chris Raschka.
-James Howe grew up in Webster and currently lives in Yonkers, New York, with his husband, two cats, and a hound dog named Lily.
+James grew up in Webster; he currently resides in Yonkers, with his husband, two cats, and a hound dog named Lily.
+Visit him at www.
+Jameshowe.com.

-Ingrid Hess is an illustrator, graphic designer, and educator.
+Ingrid Hess is an illustrator, graphic designer and educator.
 The simplicity in her work is heavily influenced by her Amish/Mennonite heritage; the bright colors and patterns are inspired by art from Costa Rica (her childhood home for four years).
-Her dual passions of design and illustration aid in her research, which focuses on economic justice.
-He books help bring peace to the world and empower kids to understand that they can make a difference.
+Ingrid holds an MFA in Graphic Design with an emphasis in the book arts and has worked in the publishing industry since 1996.
+Her dual passions of design and illustration work well together and help her tell stories through pictures.
+Her research focuses on economic justice as a way to bring peace to the world and empowers kids to understand that they can make a difference.

 Marsha Hayles writes picture books and novels for young people.
 Her mid-grade historical novel Breathing Room—called “a perfect read” by Horn Book—is set at a fictional tuberculosis sanatorium and follows the struggles of several girls as they ‘chase the cure’ for their disease.
 Her picture books include Bunion Burt, Pajamas Anytime, He Saves the Day, Here’s a Cheer for Our Childfirst Day, The Feathered Crown, and Beach Play.
 When she’s not writing, chances are she’s out walking her dog Haddow along the Erie Canal.